chromaui/chromatic-docs/src/content/collaborate/collaborators.md

 ![Project manage page external collaborators](../../images/collaborators-project-external.png)

+#### Limitations of external collaborator accounts

+External collaborator accounts do not have an association with a Git provider.
+As a result, they cannot link the project to a repository on GitHub, Bitbucket, or GitLab.

 ### Roles

 Roles give you fine-grained control over who can do what.
 There are four roles that can be assigned to any collaborator.